jonasced/dotfiles/README.md

 ### tmux
 Notify when process is done by prefix + m! (https://github.com/rickstaa/tmux-notify)

+#### Pane workflow
+You can have a separate pane next to neovim.
+Sometimes you want to move it however, see below

+C-b ! -> break pane to new window

+:resize-pane Up/Do/Le/Ri # cells to resize
+:join-pane -s (from there to here) / -t (this to there) s:x.x (session:window.pane)

 ### Rust

 There are some behaviors of `rust-analyzer` and the way it interacts with Neovim that may make you think your